The Maggie: Plot

 Marshall's hostile attitude gradually softens somewhat.
 He is particularly touched by the loyalty of the "wee boy", Dougie, to his captain.
-At one point, when Marshall threatens to buy the boat from the owner, MacTaggart's sister, and sell it for scrap, Dougie drops a board on him, knocking him unconscious.
-His mood changes again when the wily Mactaggart moors the puffer under a wooden jetty; as the tide rises, the jetty (due for dismantling anyway) is damaged, making it impossible to transfer the furniture to the deeper draught vessel when it arrives.
+At one point, when Marshall threatens to buy the boat from the owner, MacTaggart's sister, and sell it for scrap, Dougie releases a folding table on him, knocking him unconscious.
+His mood changes again when the wily MacTaggart moors the puffer under a wooden jetty; as the tide rises, the jetty (due for dismantling anyway) is damaged, making it impossible to transfer the furniture to the deeper draught vessel when it arrives.

 At one of the unscheduled stops, the crew attend the hundredth birthday party of an islander, and Marshall chats with a nineteen-year-old girl who is pondering her future.
 She has two suitors, an up-and-coming, ambitious store owner and a poor fisherman.
 The American advises her to choose the former, but she believes she will marry the latter, explaining that he will give her his time, rather than just things.
 This strikes a chord with Marshall.
 He is having marital difficulties, and the furniture is an attempt to patch things up with his wife.

 As they finally near their destination, the engine fails.
-Marshall manages to repair the old, poorly maintained machinery, but it is too late.
-The Maggie is driven by wind and tide onto some rocks.
+Marshall uses his engineering knowledge to repair the old, poorly maintained machinery.
+The engine fires up but only serves to drive the Maggie onto some rocks.
 Marshall asks MacTaggart if they can save her by jettisoning the cargo.
 MacTaggart then apologetically informs him that he neglected to insure the furniture, but Marshall orders it thrown overboard anyway.
 The Maggie is saved.

 At journey's end, Marshall, with some prodding by Dougie, even allows MacTaggart to keep the money he so desperately needs.
-In appreciation of his magnanimity, MacTaggart renames his boat the Calvin B. Marshall.
+In appreciation of his magnanimity, MacTaggart renames the puffer the Calvin B. Marshall.